 In addition to sports and a pool, homework tutoring and leadership training are also offered.
 The mural being painted coincides with the 54-year-old building undergoing repairs and upgrades.

 This is just the latest project for Kresse, who has adorned his hometown with many works of art.
-He painted a “Dogtown Proud” mural alongside Main Street in the Agenta District, which is a reference to the days when Little Rock reportedly would dump stray dogs in its neighboring city.
+He painted a “Dogtown Proud” mural alongside Main Street in the Argenta District, which is a reference to the days when Little Rock reportedly would dump stray dogs in its neighboring city.
 He also has a Mother Earth sculpture and fountain with stone benches on 5th Street.

 As part of Little Rock’s 7th Street mural under two railroad overpasses, he painted an amazing likeness of radio veteran and longtime KABF-FM 88.3 Program Director John Cain.
 And most notably, Kresse was selected by the state to make a statue of Johnny Cash that will represent Arkansas in the U.S. Capitol.
 An unveiling ceremony for that is expected to occur in September.